-Our EndoFit products are in clinical studies.
+Our EndoFit and Expedial products are in clinical studies.
 If these clinical studies are unsuccessful, or if the FDA or other regulatory agencies do not accept or approve the results of such studies, these products may not successfully come to market and our business prospects may suffer.

-We currently have two ongoing clinical studies to support clearance or approval for products that we expect to contribute significantly to our sales in the future.
-These studies include a U.S. pilot study to support a possible PMA application for our EndoFit AUI Stent Graft and a Chinese clinical study to support approval from the Chinese State Food and Drug Administration, or SFDA, of our EndoFit Thoracic Stent Graft for marketing in China.
+We currently have three ongoing clinical studies to support clearance or approval for products that we expect to contribute significantly to our sales in the future.
+These studies include a U.S. pilot study to support a possible PMA application for our EndoFit AUI Stent Graft, a Chinese clinical study to support approval from the Chinese State Food and Drug Administration, or SFDA, of our EndoFit Thoracic Stent Graft for marketing in China, and, finally, a U.S. clinical study to collect data to submit to the FDA in support of a possible 510(k) premarket notification for our Expedial Vascular Access Graft.
 We cannot assure you that these studies will be successful or that the FDA or SFDA or other relevant regulatory agencies will accept the results and approve or clear the devices for sale.
 Further, we continue to evaluate the potential financial benefits and costs of our clinical studies and the products being evaluated in them.
 If we determine that the costs associated with attaining regulatory approval of a product exceed the potential financial benefits of that product, or if the projected development timeline is inconsistent with our investment horizon, we may choose to stop a clinical study and/or the development of a product.